pozil/spm-plugin/README.md

 A Salesforce CLI plugin for interacting with the Salesforce Package Manager (SPM) registry.

 In short: this plugin provides a user-friendly way to install Salesforce packages using a package name instead fo the package version ID.<br/>
-Moving from `sfdx force:package:install -p 04t1t000003DLAL` to `sfdx spm:install -n 'Streaming Monitor'`.
+Moving from `sfdx force:package:install -p 04t1t000003DLAL`<br/>
+...to `sfdx spm:install -n 'Streaming Monitor'`.

 ## Plugin installation